apache/bloodhound/installer/README.rst

  * virtualenv

-Most distributions of linux should have these in their repositories (pip and virutalenv are likely to be python-pip and python-virtualenv respectively.)
+Most distributions of linux should have these in their repositories (pip and virtualenv are likely to be python-pip and python-virtualenv respectively.)
 If these are not readily available, the instructions for downloading and installing for your system should be at: